analise2-1/taco-shop/README.md

 You'll start by expanding the menu a bit, but the main focus of this activity is adding functionality to calculate a customer's total when they order.

-After you download this project, you'll have some basic
+After you download this project, you'll have some basic code that will allow you to build out a simple taco shop.

 ## Project Installation